Cooperative Leadership Certification Program

 - Adaptable tools you’ll use in REMOTE and in-person team management

 - Facilitation practice with feedback to strengthen your shared leadership skills

-- A community of mission-driven change-makers like you to deepen your learning
+- A community of mission-driven change-makers, like you, to learn from and deepen your learning

-- Weekly live training calls with Round Sky instructors to get support with your facilitation, implementation, and troubleshooting the current issues in your team
+- Weekly live sessions to get support with your facilitation, implementation, and troubleshooting the current issues in your team

 - Support for applying Level I to CEUs and RD CCE units